 5. Drive nails straight and level.
 Crooked nails will distort siding panels, causing panels to buckle. [fig. C]

 7. Never pull siding taut when nailing.
 Pulling the panel taut stretches the panel out of shape and causes an undesirable lap joint.
-Panels should be locked pushed up from the bottom until full lock contact is made and then nailed into place.
+Panels should be locked, then pushed up from the bottom until full lock contact is made.
+Nail into place.

 8. Space nails properly.
 Siding panels should be nailed 12 in. to 16 in. on center.